-Frequent wash-and-wax of your paint job keep the car sparkling and prevent rust.
+Frequent wash-and-wax of your paint job keeps the car sparkling and prevents rust.
 It also helps hold up the resale value for that day when you’ll finally sell the vehicle.
 Don’t forget the interior.
-Catching spills quickly, vacuuming the interior and shampooing carpets can keep your older car looking like new.
+Catching spills quickly, vacuuming the interior, and shampooing carpets can keep your older car looking like new.

 Find A Good Mechanic

 Similar to visiting a doctor for a yearly physical, you should take your car to a qualified mechanic regularly to check out and avert any potential problems.
 Remember the key here: the longer your older car runs, the longer you’ll avoid costly car payments.

 Paying a few dollars to the right mechanic is a small price to pay to keep your vehicle healthy and avoid much more expensive new car costs.